goat-community/goat-docs/docs/map/filter.md

 <div class="step">
   <div class="step-number">8</div>
-  <div class="content">Define your filter criteria.
-The map will be automatically updated with your filtered data and the filter icon will appear on the filtered layer.</div>
+  <div class="content">Set your filter criteria.
+The map will automatically update with your filtered data and the filter icon will appear on the filtered layer.</div>
 </div>

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>